Sherrmann013/OktaDeploy1/replit.md

 - **CRITICAL RULE - MOVE COMPONENTS AS IS:** When moving components or sections (especially admin sections), NEVER modify, recreate, or take shortcuts.
 Move the code EXACTLY AS IS without any changes.
 Any attempt to "improve" or recreate during a move operation will break functionality.
 - **AS IS RULE CONSISTENCY LESSON:** If the rule works for complex cases, it MUST be applied to simple cases.
 No exceptions based on perceived simplicity.
 - **OKTA SECURITY POLICY:** When OKTA integration is configured for a client, user creation must fail completely if OKTA creation fails.
 NO local-only user creation in enterprise environments with OKTA integration.
-- **OKTA TERMINOLOGY ALIGNMENT:** User status displays use "Deactivated" instead of "DEPROVISIONED" to match OKTA's terminology, while maintaining "DEPROVISIONED" as the internal database value for consistency.
+- **OKTA TERMINOLOGY ALIGNMENT:** System now uses "DEACTIVATED" throughout to align with OKTA's terminology.
+All backend and frontend references updated from "DEPROVISIONED" to "DEACTIVATED".
+Dropdown logic updated so "Delete User" replaces "Deactivate" option for users who are already deactivated, and delete confirmation dialog text simplified.

 ## System Architecture
 The dashboard uses a React frontend (TypeScript, Tailwind CSS, Wouter) and an Express.js backend (TypeScript, PostgreSQL).